allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 class are built around those ideas.

 There are exactly 100 points up for grabs over the course of the semester.
-You'll begin with exactly 0, and each week will have a finite number of opportunities to pump that score up.
+You'll begin with 0, and each week will have a finite number of opportunities to pump that score up.
 Your score at the end of the semester will determine the letter grade you receive.

 ### Letter Grade Conversion Chart